Have you ever considered Italy for a winter break? Italy in December is perfect for a ski break or for a visit to Christmas Markets! UPDATED 2025

 Weather in December in Italy

 December may not be the coldest month in Italy, but it does come close.
 In the northern and mountainous regions, snow is a common occurrence.
-Snow tends to come later and later each year, to the extent that sometimes there’s no snow yet by the time resorts open on December 8th – artificial snow is often used.
+Snow tends to come later and later each year, to the extent that sometimes there’s no snow yet by the time resorts open on December 8th.
+In that case, artificial snow is often used.

 The southern parts of Italy tend to be a little warmer in terms of weather, but it is still quite cold.
 It’s not really the ideal time for a beach holiday.
-The weather can indeed be nice and sunny, perfect to walk around or go on hikes.
+The weather can be nice and sunny, perfect for walking around or hiking.

 On average, the temperature can range between 10 to -5°C Celsius in the north, dipping below freezing at night, and 10-15°C in the south.